Athos-0day/AthosCcompiler/README.md

 - `&&` (logical AND)
 - `||` (logical OR)

-These can be used inside expressions within the `return` statement, e.g.:
+These can be used inside expressions including returns, assignments, or conditions:

 ```c
 int main(void) {